pointbreak-7/retail-purchase-insights/README.md

 - Identified **3,116 Loyal, 701 Returning, and 83 New customers**.
 - Compared subscriber and non-subscriber customer behavior using customer count, average spend, and total revenue.
 - Analyzed the relationship between discounts, shipping types, product ratings, purchasing behavior, and subscription status.
-- Built Tableau visualizations to communicate customer segmentation and subscription insights.
+- Built Matplotlib/Seaborn visualizations to communicate customer segmentation and subscription insights.

 ---